Summary of Health Monitoring Program

 |Holding D||2-202, 2-203, 2-204, 2-205, 2-207, 2-208, 2-209, 2-211|

-TCP uses a combination of soiled-bedding sentinels (serology) and PCR testing of sentinels and/or experimental animals (fecal and body swabs) and exhaust air dust.
+TCP uses a combination of soiled-bedding sentinel serology (EZ-Spot) and PCR by direct animal sampling (fecal and body swabs) of sentinels and experimental animals.
+Racks are evaluated on a rotating basis and at minimum each rack is tested every three months.
+PCR testing of exhaust air dust is also be implemented throughout the facility.
 All external testing is performed by Charles River Laboratories.

-Each month, per room, three racks are sampled for testing:
+General Housing (Holding C/D): Each month, per room, 3 racks are tested:

-Racks on Floor 1 are tested monthly for Helicobacter spp. by sampling 10 random cages and performing fecal PCR.
-Note: Helicobacter spp. and Mouse Norovirus are permitted on Floor 2.
+- Racks on Floor 1 are tested monthly for Helicobacter spp. and MNV by sampling 10 random cages and performing fecal PCR.
+Note: Helicobacter spp. and MNV are permitted on Floor 2.

-In the Model Production Core (Holding A/B), post-surgical recipient dams and production colony mice are tested monthly via PCR (pooled fecal and body swab from 10 random cages per rack) using a Mouse Prevalent Profile.
-Quarterly testing is also performed on the production colony mice using a combination of serology, microbiology, and parasitology as above.
+Model Production Core (Holding A/B): Post-surgical recipient dams and production colony mice (donors and studs) are tested monthly by direct animal sampling PCR (pooled fecal and body swab from 10 random cages per rack) using a Mouse Prevalent PRIA Panel.
+Recipient dams are tested 2-3 weeks post-surgery prior to weaning their litter.
+Comprehensive annual testing is performed on the production colony mice using direct animal sampling and a Surveillance-Plus PRIA Panel.

 In-house parasitology testing consists of monthly anal tape testing and direct examination of cecum/colon contents and pelts.
 Gross pathology +/- histology screening is performed as required.